 As surrogacy laws vary from country to country, it is essential to ensure you are fully aware of all the necessary legalities concerning the process abroad.

-Our surrogacy solicitors have extensive knowledge and experience concerning the intricacies of international surrogacy law and are familiar with the various types of surrogacy contracts and agreements entered in different countries.
 From the various US states to Eastern Europe and India, our expert surrogacy legal advice will help you navigate the complexities of travelling to different parts of the world to locate a suitable surrogate parent.
 What you should be aware of:

 - If, as a UK couple, you are considering conceiving with a foreign surrogate, you will need to take care over conflicts of law on parenthood and the rule against paying more than reasonable expenses.
 Some countries allow the intended parents to acquire parenthood status automatically, either through a foreign court process (such as a Californian pre-birth order) or simply by allowing them to be named on the birth certificate (as in India).
 However, if you, as the intended parents, are domiciled here, English law will apply to you – which means that you may not be regarded as the child’s legal parents (including for the purposes of entry clearance and citizenship, which can prevent you bringing your child home).